ZeanQin/zeanqin.github.io/content/articles/typography-basics-and-best-practices.md

 Typography is about shaping and laying out the texts on your website to create a pleasant user experience.
 [Web design is 95% typography](https://ia.net/topics/the-web-is-all-about-typography-period).
 And it's essential for website developers to know the basics and some common practices.

-There's a lot more jargon and subjectivity in Typography than in other areas.
+There's a lot more jargon and subjectivity in typography than in other areas.
 This article is intended as a concise and practical guide for software developers on choosing/using custom fonts and laying out the texts nicely and comfortably.
 It covers the basics to get you most of the way there.

 ## Basics